rolldown/rolldown/packages/rollup-tests/src/ignored-by-supported-features.md

 ### The `output.treeshake.preset` is not supported
  - rollup@function@unknown-treeshake-preset: throws for unknown presets for the treeshake option

-### The `treeshake.annotations: false` is not supported
+### The `output.treeshake.moduleSideEffect` is not compatible with rollup
+ - rollup@function@module-side-effects@transform: handles setting moduleSideEffects in the transform hook
+ - rollup@function@module-side-effects@load: handles setting moduleSideEffects in the load hook
+ - rollup@function@module-side-effects@array: supports setting module side effects via an array
+ - rollup@function@module-side-effects@resolve-id-external: does not include modules without used exports if moduleSideEffect is false
- - rollup@form@pure-comments-disabled: does not rely on pure annotations if they are disabled
+ - rollup@function@module-side-effects@resolve-id: does not include modules without used exports if moduleSideEffect is false

 ### The `ModuleInfo` is not compatible with rollup
  - rollup@function@plugin-module-information-no-cache: handles accessing module information via plugins with cache disabled